peterhurford/peterhurford.github.io/_posts/2014-05-20-personal-review-for-march-may-2014.markdown

 _Follow up to ["Personal Review for December 2013 - February 2014"](http://everydayutilitarian.com/essays/personal-review-for-december-2013-february-2014/)._

 I'm doing this review a little bit earlier because (a) I just graduated college and feel like I want to review what I've done within that context and (b) I can get back onto a Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec review cycle by doing a May-Jun review next.
 I've also had a shift in goals that fits well within this cycle as I start work at the beginning of July.
-This review covers 1 Mar to 17 May.
+This review covers 1 Mar to 17 May. <!-- more -->

 ## How Did I Spend My Time?